-The Education Improvement Branch (EIB) monitors and supports school performance and improvement through the administration of school reviews.
+The School and Region Reviews (SRR) branch monitors and supports school performance and improvement through the administration of school reviews.

-The EIB reviews all Queensland state schools at least once every 4 years, providing feedback and support, tailored to each school’s unique needs and context.
+The SRR reviews all Queensland state schools at least once every 4 years, providing feedback and support tailored to each school’s unique needs and context.

-The EIB collates and analyses all school review data for emerging trends and areas requiring greater focus, with
+The SRR collates and analyses all school review findings for emerging trends and areas requiring greater focus, with

 training for school reviewers, principals and associate leaders in the use of the

 National School Improvement Tool (NSIT).
-The training provides school leaders with a deep understanding of the 9 domains of the NSIT, how these inform the school review process, and how they can be used to drive their school’s improvement strategy.
+Programs provide school leaders with a deep understanding of the 9 domains of the NSIT, how these inform the school review process and how they can be used to drive their school’s improvement strategy.

 State school principals who complete the training can nominate to become a peer

 reviewer and participate in a school review.
-Individual schools or school clusters may also engage the EIB to deliver training that is tailored to their specific context.
+Individual schools or school clusters may also engage the SRR to deliver training that is tailored to their specific context.

-The EIB has successfully delivered high-quality training and professional development to educators in more than 20 different jurisdictions, both in Australia and abroad.
+The SRR has successfully delivered high-quality training programs to educators in more than 20 different jurisdictions, both in Australia and abroad.